morey-ow/tlrc23-24/2023-2024 Records/brain_dump.md

 - This might provide a low-cost/resource way of promoting a community of engagement around teaching and learning, while also allowing faculty a low barrier of entry to engage

 ### 4. TLRC Brightspace repository
-- I reached out to the instructional design team, and Michael Thompson has informed me that he can give access to the entire faculty when instructed to do so

 - Perhaps discussion boards to discuss topics related to articles in previously newsletter